SamuelJanas/MLops/lightning/README.md

 # Torch Lighning project

-goal: use torch lightning, something for hyperparameters serch and something for logging.
+goal: use torch lightning, something for hyperparameters search and something for logging.

 Solution: Training a VAE model on CIFAR-10 dataset.
 ```sh